sharmarahul8222/90DaysOfDevOps/2026/day-46/day-46-reusable-workflows.md

 Verify: Does your custom action run and print the greeting?
 <img width="896" height="818" alt="image" src="https://github.com/user-attachments/assets/a2075395-04b9-4ce5-901f-39b952166d26" />

 Task 6: Reusable Workflow vs Composite Action
+Fill this in your notes:

-Feature	Reusable Workflow	Composite Action
+Reusable Workflow	Composite Action
 Triggered by	workflow_call	uses: in a step
-Can contain jobs?
-Yes (multiple jobs)	No (only steps) Can contain multiple steps?
-Yes	Yes
+Can contain jobs?	?	?
+Can contain multiple steps?	?	?
-Lives where?	.github/workflows/	.github/actions/<action-name>/
+Lives where?	?	?
-Can accept secrets directly?
-Yes (via secrets:)	No (must pass via env) Best for	Full CI/CD pipelines, multi-job workflows	Small reusable logic, step grouping
+Can accept secrets directly?	?	?
+Best for	?	?